+a.
 Constitution

-The Academy Trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.
-The trustees are also trustees of South Downs Learning Trust and are also the directors of the charitable company for the purposes of company law.
+The company is a charitable company limited by guarantee and an exempt charity.

+The charitable company's Memorandum and Articles of Association are the primary governing documents of the company.

+The Trustees of South Downs Learning Trust are also the directors of the charitable company for the purposes of company law.